timothyjellison/my-old-portfolio-blog/_posts/2017-08-24-timreadspoetry.md

 timreadspoetry.com wasn't my first website, but it was the first site I stuck with for longer than a couple weeks.
 Here's its ongoing saga.

 I started the site while I was living in Cambridge, UK.
 My wife was a research fellow at the university and I was keeping house and studying to become a web developer.

+(A bit about me: I was on the Ph.D. track in Comparative Literature at Yale when I came to the realization I really wouldn't be a happy or very good professor.
+I left grad school and professional literature studies behind, but I'm pretty much always reading books, averaging one book a week.)

 The site began as timreadsbooks on tumblr, then became timreadspoetry on Blogger.
 In both cases I used free themes so it ended up looking indistinguishable from all the other sites out there.
-Popular themes were good enough for a while (because yay websites!) but when I started to get actual human visitors I decided I needed to make it my own.
+Popular themes were good enough for a while (because yay websites! 🎆) but when I started to get actual human visitors I decided I needed to make it my own.

 My design decisions were pretty basic.
 I wanted to imitate the simplicity of books: black text on a white page, emphasis on readability.
 Here's a look: